-A 3 bedroom detached Zero Carbon house constructed in 2016 showcasing modern technology and insulation to achieve the required standards and to create a dwelling with minimal running costs.
+A 3 bedroom, detached, carbon neutral house constructed in 2016 showcasing modern technology and insulation to achieve the required standards and to create a dwelling with minimal running costs.
 The house is EPC A rated, triple glazed and triple sealed to create an airtight home with an efficient ventilation and heat recovery system plus the bonus of 14 photovoltaic roof panels producing cheap electricity with a feed in tariff.
 The accommodation has 3 double bedrooms, bathroom, en-suite shower room, separate W.C., living room, kitchen, dining room and utility room.
 The kitchen is well fitted to include granite work surface, integrated equipment and boiling water tap.
 The garage has an electric car charging point and there are ample satellite TV, telephone and broadband points and a pleasant garden.
-EPC = A

 Gretna is situated on the England Scotland Border, close to the Solway Estuary and is a popular tourist and marriage centre due to the renowned Gretna Green village.
 There is also now a popular retail outlet village and easy access onto the M6 south, the A74M north and the A75 west to Dumfries and Stranraer.
 There are local facilities in Gretna and the nearby towns of Annan, Lockerbie and Longtown with most amenities available a short drive south in the City of Carlisle.
 This is also an excellent location for exploring the Solway Estuary, Border hills or the Lake District National Park.
 The Hawthorns is a residential cul de sac in the eastern outskirts as shown on the Location Plan.